 To ensure that system facilities are maintained and operated to acceptable reliability performance levels, PJM has implemented an Aging Infrastructure Initiative to evaluate appropriate spare transformer levels and optimum equipment replacement or upgrade requirements.
-This initiative, based on a Probability Risk Assessment (PRA) process, is intended to result in a proactive, PJM-wide approach to assess the risk of facility failures and to mitigate operational and market impacts.
+This initiative, based on a Probability Risk Assessment (PRA) process, is intended to result in a proactive, PJM wide approach to assess the risk of facility failures and to mitigate operational and market impacts.
 Section 2 of this manual provides further discussion of the PRA process.

-5. FERC Form No. 715
+FERC Form No. 715

 Each Transmission Owner specifies reliability criteria it uses to evaluate system performance in its FERC Form No. 715 filing.
-As part of the RTEP process, PJM will identify system needs using each Transmission Owner's local planning criteria, including end of useful life and other asset management activities, reflected in the Transmission Owner's FERC Form No. 715.
+As part of the RTEP process, PJM will identify system needsusing each Transmission Owner's local planning criteria, including end of useful life and other asset management activities, reflected in the Transmission Owner's FERC Form No. 715.

-6. Supplemental Project Planning
+4. Supplemental Project Planning

-Transmission Owner may identify a need associated with a transmission expansion or enhancement not required to comply with the PJM reliability, operational performance, FERC Form No. 715 or economic criteria and is not a State Agreement Approach project.
+A Transmission Owner may identify a need associated with a transmission expansion or enhancement not required to comply with the PJM reliability (including FERC Form 715), operational performance, FERC Form No. 715 or economic criteria and is not a State Agreement Approach project.
 The PJM Transmission Owners plan Supplemental Projects in accordance with the Attachment M-3 Process.
-Projects planned through the Attachment M-3 Process could include those that: (i) expand or enhance the transmission system; (ii) address local reliability issues; (iii) maintain the existing transmission system; (iv) comply with regulatory requirements; or (v) implement Transmission Owner asset management activities (which could include needs related to a transmission facility approaching the end of its useful life as determined in accordance with good utility practice.
+Projects planned through the Attachment M-3 Process that could include those that: (i) expandsions or enhancements to the transmission system that are not required for compliance with the following PJM criteria: system reliability, operational performance or economic criteria, pursuant to a determination by PJM and that are not state public policy projects.; (ii) address local reliability issues; (iii) maintain the existing transmission system; (iv) comply with regulatory requirements; or (v) implement Transmission